prestodb/foundation/GOALS.md

 * Unify Presto under one neutral and openly governed community
 * Cultivate adoption of Presto
-* Create value for all PF developers and members
+* Create value for all Presto developers and members
-* Grow PF membership
+* Grow Presto membership
-* Champion diversity and inclusion in the PF community
+* Champion diversity and inclusion in the Presto community
 * Create community events to foster collaboration